arnaudskovich/DOUBLE-LINKED-LIST-INF_PROJECT_S2_2022-2023-/README.md

 ## MANAGER
 !!!
 You can also use the pre-written manager in the main.c file to see how things works. !!!
+The realease is using the manager in main.c

 ## Contributing
 Contributions to this project are welcome!
 If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.